PlumpMath/jsppt/README.md

 JSP Protothreads is a data streams implementation for JSP (Jackson Structured Programming) together with protothreads.
 The protothreads takes care of what is called "program inversion" in JSP.
 Basically getting out of one process and into another.
+Data streams are defined in Jsppt.h.

 The implementation relies on the [Platform IO](http://platformio.org/) and Arduino platforms but it is quite simple so porting should not be a problem.